Pulled Over for Pot

 Police officers need a lawful reason to pull a driver over, but “it doesn’t have to be any particular infraction like speeding or a broken taillight,” Goykhman says.
 The probable cause or reasonable suspicion could be as simple as a few observations that lead an officer to believe the driver may be intoxicated.

-“They can describe ways in which your driving is different from everyone else,” she says.
-“So if you’re pausing at stoplights too long, weaving within your own lane, or often it’s driving under the speed limit or driving too carefully, in the officer’s opinion.
+“Officers can describe ways in which your driving is different from everyone else,” she says.
+“So, if you’re pausing at stoplights too long, or weaving within your own lane, or driving under the speed limit, or driving too carefully in the officer’s opinion.
 It’s very subjective and can be difficult to challenge.”

-During the traffic stop the law enforcement officer will look for signs of marijuana ingestion or ask the driver for an admission.
+During a traffic stop, the law enforcement officer will look for signs of marijuana ingestion or ask the driver for an admission.
 If there’s an odor, for example, it doesn’t matter if it’s coming from an amount in the car that is lawful to carry or from one of the passengers.
 “You’ll still be under suspicion,” Goykhman says.